 Ways to help children relate to other kids with epilepsy:

-- Encouraging children living with epilepsy to share their experiences with classmates
+1. Encouraging Children Living with Epilepsy to share their Experiences with Classmates

 It’s never too early to educate youngsters about seizures and epilepsy.
 By inviting a medical professional to schools to talk about various aspects of epilepsy (such as how to detect a seizure, what can be done to help a person living with epilepsy, or how a fellow epileptic patient should be treated), kids can learn a lot about the condition.
 Hosting interactive sessions for children to share their thoughts, or even to talk about their experiences with epilepsy, can prove to be beneficial.